yoannisj/craft-starter/README.md

 ## TODO

+- add asset compilation and bundling service (using gulp.js, vite.js or laravel mix)
+- separate environment variables into service-speficic .env files (e.g. `.craft.env`, `.db.env`, etc.)
+- move docs to the `docs/dev` sub-folder and reserve the Readme.md file for the project itself
-- use docker secrets for passwords and other security/auth keys
+- use docker secrets for passwords and other cryptographic keys for encryption/authentication
 - ensure depending services are also removed when running `docker-composer run --rm service_name`
+- further abstract down the `ngrok` service to support other web-tunneling services
+- implement git deployment to runcloud and/or laravel-forge with github actions
+- document installation and deployment on runcloud/laravel-forge servers

 ## References